sriramab/gamamanual/References/GAMLReferences/Statements.md

   * **`from`** (any type in [container, species, agent, geometry]): an expression that evaluates to a container
   * `item` (any type), (omissible) : any expression to remove from the container
   * `all` (any type): an expression that evaluates to a container.
 If it is true and if the value a list, it removes the first instance of each element of the list.
 If it is true and the value is not a container, it will remove all instances of this value.
-  * `edge` (any type): Indicates that the item to remove should be considered as an edge of the receiving graph.
-Soon to be deprecated, use 'remove edge(item)...' instead
+  * `edge` (any type): Indicates that the item to remove should be considered as an edge of the receiving graph
   * `index` (any type): any expression, the key at which to remove the element from the container
   * `key` (any type): any expression, the key at which to remove the element from the container
-  * `node` (any type): Indicates that the item to remove should be considered as a node of the receiving graph.
-Soon to be deprecated, use 'remove node(item)...' instead
+  * `node` (any type): Indicates that the item to remove should be considered as a node of the receiving graph
   * `vertex` (any type):

 #### Definition